-If delegation is so important to business success, why do people avoid it?
-Some owners believe they can do it better themselves.
+So, if delegation is so important to business success, why do people avoid it?
+For some owners, it’s a matter of trust – believing they will do the task as well as you.
 Others may not have the right people for the tasks they wish to delegate.
-But most often people avoid delegating because it takes time and effort to do it right.
+But in many cases, people avoid delegating because it takes time and effort to do it right.

 Those with children can certainly relate to this concept.
-It’s easier to tie a child’s shoe laces than teach him/her to tie them.
-But once taught, your child feels empowered and you save time!
+It’s easier to tie a child’s shoelaces than teach him/her to tie them.
+But once taught, your child feels empowered and you save time … and likely are proud of their accomplishment!

 3 Keys to Delegate Effectively